 Foods consumed raw will contain more prebiotics than those requiring cooking.
 For items like artichokes or dandelion greens, toss them in salads rather than cooking them to retain their full prebiotic strength.
 For foods that need cooking, light steaming retains more prebiotics than sautéing or boiling.

-DrFormulas™ offers Nexabiotic® Advanced Probiotics and Prebiotics for Women & Men with Saccharomyces Boulardii and Lactobacillus Acidophilus.
-This combination prebiotic/probiotic supplement helps keep the gut healthy, improves the immune system and can aid those trying to lose weight.
+DrFormulas® offers Nexabiotic® Advanced Probiotics and Prebiotics for Women & Men with Saccharomyces Boulardii and Lactobacillus Acidophilus.
+This combination prebiotic/probiotic supplement helps to supply your gut with health microorganisms and can help support your immune system.